 Depending on where you were each born and have lived in the past, you might be able to get divorced or dissolve your civil partnership in a different part of the UK to where you currently live.

 You may also be able to get divorced or dissolve your civil partnership in a country outside of the UK if you or your ex-partner was born or lived there.

-If you think that’s the case, you should talk to a solicitor who specialises in international divorce or dissolution.
+If you want to do this, talk to a solicitor who specialises in international divorce or dissolution.

 Read more in our guide International divorce or dissolution.